tmoson/coding-train-challenges/menger-fractal/README.md

 # menger-fractal

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch designed to create a menger sponge.
+Code was made from following [The Coding Train's Menger Sponge Fractal video](https://youtu.be/LG8ZK-rRkXo)

 ## Usage